hosnabasiri/scRNAseq-cross-disorder-neuronal-integration/README.md

 # scRNAseq-cross-disorder-neuronal-integration

-We integrated five single-cell RNA-seq datasets using two strategies: cell-level and individual-level integration.
+We integrated five human prefrontal cortex single-nucleus RNA-seq (snRNA-seq) datasets using two strategies: cell-level and individual-level integration.
 We performed unified annotation based on clustering and network-driven approaches, and evaluated the integration using assortativity to assess preservation of neuronal structure.

 ---

 ## 🧬 Project Overview

 This project aims to construct a unified transcriptional landscape across multiple brain disorders, with a specific focus on neuronal populations.
-By integrating heterogeneous single-cell datasets, we explore shared and disorder-specific molecular patterns across conditions.
+By integrating heterogeneous single-nucleus datasets, we explore shared and disorder-specific molecular patterns across conditions.

 ---

 ## ⚙️ Methods

-- Cell-level integration of single-cell RNA-seq datasets
+- Cell-level integration of snRNA-seq datasets
 - Individual-level integration across samples
 - Cluster-based annotation
 - Network-driven annotation